18F/azure-sandbox/dsc/README-sqlserver.md

     Features = $Features
 }
 ```
-Leads to:
+And run with the /debug flag, you'll later get:
 ```
 [[xSQLServerSetup]SCOMSqlServer] Path: i:\SQLServer2014SP2\Source\setup.exe
 [[xSQLServerSetup]SCOMSqlServer] Arguments: /Quiet="True" /IAcceptSQLServerLicenseTerms="True" /Action="Install"
 /AGTSVCSTARTUPTYPE=Automatic /InstanceName="SCOMSQLSERVER" /Features="SQLENGINE" /SQLSysAdminAccounts="18fazure"
 ```

 And then hangs.
-I think the sticker is the /AGTSVCSTARTUPTYPE --
+I think the potential bug is the addition of  /AGTSVCSTARTUPTYPE.

 From the CLI, tried again with: